Angel investors typically have many questions about participating vs non-participating liquidation preferences.

 For investors, participating liquidation preferences allow them to receive their initial investment plus a portion of any profits before other shareholders get paid out.
 This means that they will be taxed at ordinary income rates rather than capital gains rates which can result in higher taxes overall.

-On the other hand, non-participating liquidation preferences do not provide this benefit as all profits are distributed equally among all shareholders regardless of their original investment amount so they will be subject to capital gains taxes instead.
+On the other hand, non-participating liquidation preference does not provide this benefit as all profits are distributed equally among all shareholders regardless of their original investment amount so it will be subject to capital gains taxes instead.

 For companies, participating liquidations mean that they must pay out more money upfront which could potentially limit their growth potential if there isn't enough cash flow available to cover these payments while still meeting other obligations such as payroll or rent costs.